-I am no rum expert, but I am learning, and although I have managed to collect a few bottles, there seems to be no end in sight.
+We are not rum experts, but we are learning, and although we have managed to collect a few bottles, there seems to be no end in sight.
 Rum (and related sugar cane spirits) are distilled all over the world.
 Some are made from molasses while others are distilled from fermented cane juice.
 Distilleries use column stills, pot stills and sometimes both.
 They can match the alcohol content of other spirits or create overproof varieties.
 There are light rums, gold rums, spiced rums and dark rums (enough to make an adult Dr. Seuss story).
 Some are bottled immediately and others get better with time.
 With qualities that used to be merely a result of storage and shipping, the finest rums in the world today are aged in oak barrels and carefully blended to produce flavors that could drive a whiskey lover to give up Scotch and bourbon and retire to the Caribbean.

 One place worth considering lies east of the Windward Islands of the Lesser Antilles.
 Boasting a tropical climate and beautiful ocean views, it’s hard to talk about rum without mentioning Barbados.
 Host to several distilleries, its history is richly intertwined with this spirit.
 In fact, the island is often claimed as the birthplace of rum.
 Evolving under uncontested British rule from 1625 until 1966 when Barbados was granted independence, sugar trade has dominated the economy until the 1970s when tourism became the most important foreign exchange earner.
 Rum shops are all over, and the locals (mostly men) frequent the sponsor-decorated buildings to socialize.
 Rum is usually served neat, and locals seem content sipping their rum with the laid-back attitude that the best rum is the rum you are drinking!
 If that happens to be a local product (and why wouldn’t it be?), it’s bound to be good.
 Barbados rums typically represent the amber or darker color spectrum with rich, complex flavors rather than light or overproof styles.
 Popular brands include Mount Gay and Cockspur—both of which are very good.